a2nt/russian-routing/README.md

 Setup your client VPN and route Russian GOV, ORG services and listed websites traffic without VPN.
 It's useful to save VPN traffic and to prevent VPN-usage detection.

+This script is mend to setup routing.
+It doesn't sets up your VPN-client or VPN-server.
+See details bellow.

 ## INSTALATION (Linux, see details bellow for another OS)

 ```